GUATEMALA – EL MIRADOR TREK

 The trail for the second day is about 10 kilometres longer than the previous day, but there the swamp turns into a nice sandy path.
 No one stops (as no one wants to be eaten by mosquitoes), so we’re moving quite fast.
 After several hours, we reached the ruins of La Muerta (The Death).
 “If you want, you can go inside.”
 Miguel told us.
 I wondered whether I really wanted to enter something that looked like the entrance to hell and I wasn’t really convinced by the lovely name either.
 I think the others felt the same.

 A few of us finally got the courage and went in.
 The room was small, with low ceiling, full of spider webs.
 Two big rats just run from one side of the room to another.
 I pointed the flashlight upwards.
 The entire ceiling and walls were covered with spiders.
 At first I just wanted to run out, but the adrenaline made me stay inside.
-It was a real Indiana Jones shit!
+It was a real Indiana Jones feeling!
 I just felt like I have to explore the whole space and find all the gold that is hidden there somewhere.
 In the corner we found a gate leading to the main hall.
 Actually according to the size it looked more like the little door for cats then a gate.
-The Mayans were basically midgets so this was probably a normal door size for them but we had to literary squeeze our bodies inside and touch all the walls covered in whatever shit.
+The Mayans were basically midgets so this was probably a normal door size for them but we had to literary squeeze our bodies inside and touch all the walls covered in insect.
 We used a stick to shake all the spiders off and quickly got in.
 This room was bigger, more spider webs, this time four rats running around, and everywhere on the walls besides normal spiders also something that looked like something between spider and crab.
 No gold.
 On the opposite wall there were three scorpions slowly crawling down.
 For a while we just watched them beautifully glowing in the light of our torches.
 Suddenly Jespa pushed one of them with the stick.
 Scorpion fell right under our feet.
 That was already too much for me.
 I started panicking, quickly pushed myself back and got out.

 Camp number two wasn’t such luxury anymore.
 No electricity, no light, just a bucket full of water in the forest instead of a shower.
 Before dinner we climbed the El Tigre pyramid located not far from the camp and finally enjoyed a beautiful sunset from the top!
 During the evening shower a snake crawled around my feet and I found a big tarantula when going to the bathroom.